 It was very spontaneous.
 We had an idea for our personal blogs where we would interview other creatives with the same goal in mind, but after doing some interviews, we found the text rather dull.
 It was wonderful and insightful, but we realized that there was a lack of personality.

 As technology evolves and becomes central in the lives of individuals their attention spans are depleting.
 We no longer read; we skim.
 So after listening to a comedy podcast at the office, it hit us like cold fish: “The best way to have that personal touch while still retaining their attention was to speak it to them.
-Just like a conference speech, or just like audiobook, but so much better.”
-So I’d say it took no longer than a week and half for us to at least get the basic framework of what we wanted up.
+Just like a conference speech, or just like an audiobook, but so much better.”
+So I’d say it took no longer than a week and a half for us to at least get the basic framework of what we wanted up.

 What obstacles did you face making this happen?

 Oh boy, where do we start?
 The initial stage went something along the lines of “How the heck do we make a podcast?”
 We did a lot of Googling, half a dozen false starts, and received about a ton of headaches.
 We needed to get the equipment, the web site, the software, location, and most of all, we needed to deploy it.
-The audio was a bit wanky, the record button was never pressed, or we’d get somebody walk into the studio and ruin the tape with their babbling.
+The audio was a bit wanky, the record button was never pressed, or we’d get somebody walks into the studio and ruins the tape with their babbling.
 We’re still rough around the edges, but we manage pretty well.

 What are some of the things you wish you’d done differently?